AlexisTessier/vibrato-bdd/README.md

 	//add this line to import your vibrato-bdd instance require('vibrato-bdd')('my-project-test-identifier')

-	//note how the fluent chaining syntax allows you to write human readable test

-	.describe.feature('Deep equal function')
+	.describe.feature("Deep equal function")(

-		('In order to know if two objects are identical') ('As a developer')
+		"In order to know if two objects are identical",
+		"As a developer",
-		('I Want to deeply compare these two ojects')
+		"I Want to deeply compare these two ojects"
+	)

-	.scenario('Comparing two identical objects')
+	.scenario("Comparing two identical objects")

-		.given('I got two objects which are the sames')
+		.given("I got two objects which are the sames")

 			//write your step definition directly here
 			(function given_step_definition(next) {